lukedaviskzn/blackcurrant/README.md

 online backups are planned but not yet implemented.
 A manual backup of the DB can be saved as an sqlite file.
 Records can be exported to CSV if needed for external use.

-Currently no authentication system as not needed in original use case.
+Currently, no authentication system as not needed in original use case.
 May be implemented in future.